Slavery

 Above, you said that there must have been a kind of slavery which was not oppressive and that God approved of this kind of slavery.
 Does this mean that Christians are justified in owning slaves in our own day?

-No, for the reason that these Old Testament case laws are not binding on New Testament Christians.
+No, for the reason that these Old Testament civil laws are not meant for New Testament Christians.
 These laws were meant for Israelite society in that time and culture and not as universal laws meant for all societies in all times.

 How do you know this to be true?